HIPAA: Health Insurance Portability and Accountability Act

 ACA builds upon HIPAA with new and expanded provisions, including requirement to adopt operating rules for each of the HIPAA covered transactions; a unique, standard Health Plan Identifier; and a standard for electronic funds transfer.
 ACA requires that health plans certify their compliance with the standards and operating rules, and increases penalties for noncompliance.

 The HIPAA Privacy Rule provides federal protections for personal health information held by physicians and gives patients an array of rights with respect to that information.
-At the same time, the Privacy Rule is balanced so that it permits the disclosure of personal health information needed for patient care and other important purpose
+While the Privacy Rule is intended to balance the rights of patients with the needs of physicians and others who need access to patient information (i.e., other providers and payers), physicians have found some of the requirements challenging to incorporate into their workflow.
+Nonetheless, physicians continue to place a high priority on ensuring patient information remains private.

 The HIPAA Security Rule establishes national standards to protect individuals’ electronic personal health information that is created, received, used, or maintained by a covered entity.
 The Security Rule requires appropriate administrative, physical and technical safeguards to ensure the confidentiality, integrity, and security of electronic protected health information.